-MRI labeling information exists for a large number of coronary artery stents (3-24).
-By following the pertinent MRI labeling information (i.e., presented in the Instructions for Use, Patient Identification Card, etc.), patients with coronary artery stents have safely undergone MRI examinations, including those performed at 1.5- and 3-Tesla.
-Importantly, there has never been an adverse event reported in association with performing MRI in patients with these particular implants.
+MRI labeling information exists for numerous coronary artery stents.
+By following the pertinent MRI labeling information (i.e., presented in the Instructions for Use, Patient Identification Card, etc.), patients with coronary artery stents have safely undergone MRI examinations, including those performed using MR systems operating at 3-Tesla (3-24).
+Importantly, there has never been an adverse event reported in association with performing MRI in patients with these implants.